 We live in a litigious society as well.
 There are armies of lawyers who make very good livings litigating the most minute of alleged civil wrongs.
 Imagine the fervor that the same lawyers will apply to matters of life and death.
 Criminal legal jeopardy would be your first hurdle to clear, civil lawsuits could certainly be close behind.

 I’ve heard many advocates of concealed carry and armed self-defense say, “It is better to be judged by twelve than carried by six”.
 I couldn’t agree more.
 You need to be aware that an act that happens in just a few seconds may take far longer than that resolve legally.
 The twelve “peers” judging you may not see things your way.

 This is what CCW insurance is all about.
-This is not a barrier to exercising your rights, but a means to protect your rights and your family’s when you need it.
+It is a vehicle to protect your rights and your family’s when something unthinkable happens.